-• The south facing mountain slopes are climate change refuge areas and should be targeted for the protection of habitats given the expectation of increasingly hotter temperatures.
+The south facing mountain slopes are climate change refuge areas and should be targeted for the protection of habitats given the expectation of increasingly hotter temperatures.
+The areas east of Smithfield and Zastron are very steep and may not be suitable for conventional urban expansion.